siberianfox/tinygwiki/Troubleshooting.md

 OTHER SYMPTOMS: Buffer corruption; machine wanders off aimlessly in the middle of a file; erratic operation in general

-DIAGNOSIS: The power supply might be inadequate and be collapsing under load, or it might be excessively noisy.
+DIAGNOSIS #1: The power supply might be inadequate and be collapsing under load, or it might be excessively noisy.
 If you have a VOM you can test the voltage - or better yet use an oscilloscope to test the voltage and look at how clean the waveform is.
 A setup with 3 NEMA17 motors usually requires a power supply of at least 4 amps.
 3 NEMA23's requires at least 6 amps.
 We have seen supply/noise problems on power supplies that are under-rated for the load, and on cheap supplies that do not regulate well.

 Also the board runs better at 24 - 30 volts than 12 volts.
 The motors are snappier and don't heat up as much as they do with lower voltages (this is not a typo - it's true - higher voltage makes the motors and driver chips run cooler as they spend less time in switching).

+DIAGNOSIS #2: The current setting pot is broken.
+If the pot has failed CLOSED then the current reference voltage will prevent the driver from delivering any current.
+This is more likely to occur on the v6 and earlier boards that use the [Murata PVG3G502C01R00](http://www.mouser.com/ProductDetail/Murata/PVG3G502C01R00/?qs=%2fha2pyFadujnuS%2ft7JadhCuZJcqCPg4UcIYXtdCnkEtP24rXvClytw%3d%3d) 3mm silver pots than the v7 that uses the Bourns 5mm tan pots.

 ## System Shuts Down and Generates an ER Message
 PROBLEM: The system shuts down sporadically during cutting, or randomly at startup or during other operations.
 It generates a message like this: